 Since our beginnings, we've understood that meeting the advisory needs of our clients starts with building their trust.
-For over 50 years, our goal has been to create honest client partnerships for today's challenges that last well into the future.
+For close to 60 years, our goal has been to create honest client partnerships for today's challenges that last well into the future.

 Relationships, Not Clients